-Another staple to the Kansas soccer coaching staff, Kelly Miller finished his 22nd season at the University of Kansas and 12th as the associate head coach under Mark Francis in 2020.
-In 2008, Miller was elevated to his current position after serving as an assistant coach for the previous nine seasons.
+A staple to the Kansas soccer coaching staff, Kelly Miller begins his 24th season at the University of Kansas and 14th as the associate head coach under Mark Francis in 2022.
+In 2008, Miller was elevated to his current position after serving as an assistant coach for the first nine seasons of his tenure.

 In 1999, along with Francis, Miller made the move to KU to train the goalkeepers.
 He became a full-time assistant the following spring and has since helped the Jayhawks reach the NCAA Tournament nine times (2001, ‘03, ‘04, ‘08, ‘11, ‘14, ‘16, ’18, ’19), and capture KU’s first Big 12 soccer title in 2004 as well as the 2019 Big 12 Tournament title.

 Miller also served a stint as an assistant coach for the National Women’s Soccer League’s FC Kansas City for five years (2013-17) with current U.S. National Team Head Coach Vlatko Andonovski.
 FC Kansas City won the NWSL Championship in back-to-back seasons in 2014 and 2015.
 In the team’s 2013 season, he helped guide the group to the top of the league standings and coached goalkeeper Nicole Barnhart, who was named the NWSL’s Goalkeeper of the Year after the 2013 season.
-Miller also holds his USSF license.

 A goalkeeper during his playing days, Miller trains the KU keepers along with the defenders to unite the two into a cohesive unit.
 In 2004, he was responsible for coaching the squad to the lowest goals-against average in program history at 0.55 and fewest goals allowed with 13.
 His duties also include serving as the program’s recruiting coordinator.